Provider Agents are active staff users authorized to transmit non-controlled prescriptions to the pharmacy on a provider's behalf.

 Provider Agents have the following options to send prescriptions:

-- Send, signature to follow: Unlike providers who just have a Send button, Provider Agents must send a prescription to the pharmacy.
+- Send, signature to follow: Unlike providers who just have a Send button, Provider Agents can send a prescription to the pharmacy to be filled before the provider reviewed and signed.
 The Prescriber will see these prescriptions in their pending prescription queue for signature.

 - Send & Print: Provider Agents may use this to transmit prescriptions to the pharmacy and print prescriptions in the office.